NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/ExtensionsManagerRefresh/README.md

 # Project Description

-The current infrastructure is on ["life-support"](https://www.slicer.org/wiki/Documentation/Labs/ExtensionsServer#status), during the past two years, we have been working toward phasing out the aging Midas based server used to host, serve and manage Slicer application and extension packages.
+The current infrastructure is on ["life-support"](https://www.slicer.org/wiki/Documentation/Labs/ExtensionsServer#status), during the past two years, Kitware has been working toward phasing out the aging Midas based server used to host, serve and manage Slicer application and extension packages.

-We now have a Girder plugin for the backend (meaning API endpoints and database interaction).
+Kitware now has a Girder plugin for the backend (meaning API endpoints and database interaction).
 See https://slicer-package-manager.readthedocs.io.
 We also experimented with few prototype regarding the extension manager but have nothing production ready.

 The goal of this project is to resume work on an updated frontend implementation.